openvinotoolkit/openvino/samples/cpp/hello_reshape_ssd/README.md

 ### Example

-1. Install openvino-dev python package if you don't have it to use Open Model Zoo Tools:
+1. Install openvino-dev Python package to use Open Model Zoo Tools:

 ```
 python -m pip install openvino-dev[caffe,onnx,tensorflow2,pytorch,mxnet]
 ```

-2. Download a pre-trained model using:
+2. Download a pre-trained model, using:

 ```
 omz_downloader --name person-detection-retail-0013
 ```

-3. `person-detection-retail-0013` does not need to be converted, because it is already in necessary format, so you can skip this step.
+3. `person-detection-retail-0013` does not need to be converted, because it is already in an appropriate format, so you can skip this step.
 If you want to use another model that is not in the IR or ONNX format, you can convert it using the model converter script:

 ```
 omz_converter --name <model_name>
 ```

-4. Perform inference of `person_detection.bmp` using `person-detection-retail-0013` model on a `GPU`, for example:
+4. Perform inference of `person_detection.bmp`, using `person-detection-retail-0013` model on a `GPU`, for example:

 ```
 hello_reshape_ssd person-detection-retail-0013.xml person_detection.bmp GPU